hsutter/babb/README.md

 ## How to use this library to test your application

+### To install failure injection

-Insert a call to `babb::this_thread.inject_random_failure()` inside each of your custom allocation functions that are allowed to fail by throwing `bad_alloc`, including in any such replacement `operator new` and in any custom allocator's `::allocate` function you are using that can fail.
+For each of your custom allocation functions, including in any of your replacement `operator new` function and in any custom allocator's `::allocate` function:

+- If the function signals allocation failure by throwing `bad_alloc`, insert a call to `babb::this_thread.inject_random_failure()`.

+- If the function signals allocation failure by throwing some other exception type `CustomOOMType`, insert a call to `babb::this_thread.inject_random_failure<CustomOOMType>()`.

+- If the function signals allocation failure by returning null, insert: `if (babb::this_thread.should_inject_random_failure()) return nullptr;`

+### Convenience helper file for global installation

-For convenience, if your project **does not** already replace global `operator new`: You can add `new_replacements.cpp` to your project, which contains replacements for the throwing global `new` functions that add  the above injection calls.
+For convenience, if your project **does not** already replace global `operator new`: You can add `new_replacements.cpp` to your project, which contains replacements for the user-replaceable global `new` functions that add the above injection calls the standard global operators, including those that throw `bad_alloc` and those that return `nullptr`.

+### Options

 We suggest trying various values for these options: